vapor/http/Contributing.md

 open *.xcodeproj
 ```

-## Development
+## EngineExample

-We have a `Development` target inside of the project that can be used for live testing.
+We have a `EngineExample` target inside of the project that can be used for live testing.
+It is imperative that this be left as server in shipping, this is how we provide the heroku button.

 ## Tests